 I went to Google and found several places in my area that did Lash Lifts and settled on a salon on the West side of Denver.
 Excited to get the process started, I scheduled the appointment for just a week out.

 On the day of my appointment, I elected to not wear my contacts, as I was certain the chemicals being close to my eyes wouldn’t mix well with my contacts and I was right!
 The technician advised that she would have had me take them out had I worn them.
 I was so excited to get things started as you can see from the pic I took just an hour before!

 After exchanging pleasantries, I proceeded to settle into the treatment bed.
 Very similar to a wax appointment, you lie down for the procedure.
 I asked a few questions before getting started.
 Questions that, in retrospect, should have made me walk away from the procedure all together.

-- When I asked what happens if the lashes turn out too curly, to which I received the reply – – You just have to wait until it relaxes.
+- When I asked what happens if the lashes turn out too curly, I received the reply – – You just have to wait until it relaxes.
 Turns out, there is a massive list of recommendations you can find on the internet.

 - When I asked if I should be doing a lash lift considering I was using a lash growing product, I was told that she wasn’t sure.
 Correct answer: there is no reason to pause.

 When you’re laying on the table for any procedure, you can always get up and walk away.
 For some reason, I didn’t.
 I stayed.
 I wanted those pretty, pretty lashes I’d read about on the internet… and because I ignored my instincts, my results have been quite the ordeal.
 When your provider doesn’t have any answers to basic questions and/or does not position themselves as a specialist, you definitely should walk away.